-These groups comprise some of the most vulnerable in our society.
-For many, coming to the garden is their only time to socialise outside of their accommodation, partake in activities independently, and meet new people.
+These groups comprise of some of the most vulnerable people in Luton.
+For many, coming to the garden is their only time to socialise outside their accommodation, partake in activities independently, and meet new people.